dreday966/react-hoverbox/README.md

+## react component manage the hover state with simple api

 ### install
 #### npm i hoverbox -S

-### this is react component

 ### usage
-HoverBox is a div box that manage hover state, u can pass every prop as a value or function.When porp is function, this prop is calculate with this function.
+HoverBox is a div box that manage hover state, u can pass every prop as a value or function.When porp is function, final prop is calculate with this function.
 ```
 import React from 'react';
 import HoverBox from 'hoverbox';